Price Increase and Famine Resistance Committee: August–September 1959

 The PIFRC stepped up its agitations in August 1959.
 The organization put forward August 20, 1959 as the date to initiate mass resistance to force the state government either to accept these demands or to resign.
 In mid-1959, 35 prominent organisers of PIFRC were put under preventive detention.
 The detainees includes seven members of the legislative assembly.
 The movement reached its peak as a general strike was organised in Calcutta and surrounding districts in August–September 1959.
 The strike paralysed the entire city and its adjoining districts.
 On August 31, 1959, more than 20 demonstrators were killed by police bullets.

 Aftermath

 When the state government accepted the demands of PIFRC, the campaign was called off.
 In total, 39 people were killed during the agitations.
 12 845 persons had been arrested, out of them 200 CPI leaders and 50 leaders of other left parties.
-Prominent communist leaders, like Jyoti Basu, had gone underground to escape arrest.
+Prominent communist leaders, like Jyoti Basu and Hare Krishna Konar, had gone underground to escape arrest.

 In memory of those killed on August 31, 1959, left parties in Kolkata commemorate August 31 as 'Martyr's Day'.